vp817/RakNetProtocolDoc/README.md

 You don't need to care about `isPacketPair`, `requiresBAndAS` and `isContinuousSend` unless you want a complete datagram packet implemention.

+If you care then the `isContinuousSend` is always true.

 **Finding `skipped ranges count` for the valid datagram to check if there was some packets missing**:

 Firstly check if the current datagram `range number` is not equals to the `expected range number` which is 0 by default.